abuiles/ember-101/hands-on.md

 [adapterFor](https://github.com/emberjs/data/blob/131119/packages/ember-data/lib/system/store.js#L1552)
 function in **Ember-Data**.

+{#pods-adapter}
-T> We can see that there is a look-up for the friend and application adapter in two places **borrowers/friend/adapter**,  **borrowers/adapters/friend**, **borrowers/application/adapter** and **borrowers/adapters/application**. ember-cli allows us to group things which are logically related under a single directory, such structure is known as PODS.
-We'll work with the normal structure and at the end of the book rewrite a part of our code to be structure under PODS.
+I>We can see that there is a look up for the friend and application I>adapter in two places **borrowers/friend/adapter**, I>**borrowers/adapters/friend**, **borrowers/application/adapter** and I>**borrowers/adapters/application**. ember-cli allows us to group I>things which are logically related under a single directory, such I>structure is known as PODS.
+We'll work with the normal structure and I>at the end of the book rewrite a part of our code to be structure I>under PODS.

 Since we want to work with a different adapter, we need to tell **Ember** to do so, in our case we want the **DS.ActiveModelAdapter**